West Coast Trail: History

 The trail allowed shipwreck survivors and rescuers to travel the forest making use of the telegraph line and cabins.
 In 1973 the trail became part of Pacific Rim National Park and has been continuously upgraded.

-The current trail passes through numerous Indigenous reserves (Pacheedaht: Gordon River #2 & Cullite #3; Ditidaht: Carmanah #6, Claoose #4, Wyah #3 & Tsuquanah #2; Huu-ay-aht: Masit #13).
+The trail passes through Indigenous reserves (Pacheedaht: Gordon River #2 & Cullite #3; Ditidaht: Carmanah #6, Claoose #4, Wyah #3 & Tsuquanah #2; Huu-ay-aht: Masit #13).
 In the 1970s, a lack of regulation resulted in hikers trespassing on culturally important and environmentally sensitive First Nations archaeological sites, such as villages and refuges on Reserve lands.
-As a result of this trespass on the traditional territory and cultural property of First Nations living in the area, hikers are now required to remain on the trail when passing through any Reserve areas.
-To accommodate the growing interest in off-trail historical sites, the Ditidaht First Nation now offers guided adventure tours through their traditional lands.
+Hikers are now required to remain on the trail when passing through reserves.
+To accommodate the growing interest in off-trail historical sites, the Ditidaht First Nation offers guided adventure tours through their traditional lands.

-Canadian Coast Guard Station Bamfield is still in operation and now hosts the CCG's Rigid Hull Inflatable Operator Training School.
+Canadian Coast Guard Station Bamfield is still in operation and hosts the CCG's Rigid Hull Inflatable Operator Training School.